Jailer Worldwide BOC Update: Rajinikanth's Film to Release on OTT, Not Likely to Beat Baahubali Now

 You may like to read

-Check The List of Top 15 Highest-Grossing Indian Movies at Worldwide Box Office (sacnilk):
+List of Top 15 Highest-Grossing Indian Movies at Worldwide Box Office (sacnilk): Check Here

 - Dangal: Rs 2070.3 crore